 Yana Skakun

-Rough Tor (pronounced "Row Tor") and Brown Willy are the two high points of the moor, rising to 400 and 417 metres respectively above a landscape of moorland grass, blanket bog, and ancient enclosures.
-The Bronze Age monuments on Rough Tor — cairns, stone rows, and an Iron Age hillfort — place the granite formations within a historical context that adds resonance to portraits made there.
-The views from both summits encompass the full sweep of the moor, the Camel valley to the north, and on clear days the sea in multiple directions.
+Rough Tor, pronounced "Row Tor" by everyone who actually lives near it, and Brown Willy are the two high points of the moor, rising to 400 and 417 metres respectively above open moorland grass, blanket bog, and the low stone walls of ancient field enclosures that have barely moved since the Bronze Age.
+The monuments scattered across Rough Tor's slopes — cairns, stone rows, and the low ramparts of an Iron Age hillfort — mean every portrait made here sits inside a landscape with genuine historical weight, not a backdrop dressed up to look old.
+The summit views take in the full sweep of the moor, the Camel valley running north, and on a clear day the sea glinting in more than one direction at once.

 Yana Skakun